Saving Damaged Furniture By Just Using Paint

 The second reason is that my furniture budget is small.
 I don’t pay much for a piece of furniture because when I resell it I don’t make much of a profit.

 This chest of drawers was a mess when I bought it but it’s a beauty now.
+Paint works wonders

-Can you tell that in the photo above hat the hardware is aqua colored?
+Can you tell that in the photo above the hardware is aqua colored?
 I’ll tell you how the color came about.
 Today is the Furniture Fixer Upper tour so let’s get started.

 I bought the chest of drawers at a local used furniture store.
 I don’t remember how much I paid for it but I think about $75.
 It’s hard to get inexpensive used furniture.
 See the missing hardware?
 I have to find a solution for that.